Podcastindex-org/podcast-namespace/location/location.md

  - `geo:37.786971,-122.399677,250`, a latlon including a height of 250 meters above ground level.
  - `geo:37.786971,-122.399677;u=350`, a latlon with an accuracy ('uncertainty') of 350 meters.

 For information that may interest space travelers: the RFC does include an optional coordinate reference system for other planets, though these are not recommended to be used yet by the RFC.

 The `geo` attribute is recommended to be used alongside an `osmid` attribute.
 Since OSM IDs are not guaranteed to be permanent (perhaps it's the ID of a building which is later demolished), the geo URI serves as a permanent point.
- Exceptions are podcasts from or about fictional places.

 Data within these attributes must relate to a real place.
+This tag must not be used for podcasts from or about fictional places.

 <br>